yellows8/3ds_homemenuhax/README.md

 * "ENABLE_RET2MENU=1" Just return from the haxx to the Home Menu code after writing to the framebufs.
 * "CODEBINPAYLOAD=path" Code binary payload to load into the launched process.
 * "BOOTGAMECARD=1" Launch the gamecard app instead of the usual titlelaunch+takeover.
 This doesn't actually work: app starts running but hangs somewhere.
+* "USE_PADCHECK=1" When set, at the very start of the menu ROP it will check if current HID PAD state is set to the specified value.
+When they match, it continues the ROP, otherwise it returns to the homemenu code.
+This is done before writing to the framebuffers.

 # Usage
 Just boot the system, the haxx will automatically trigger when Home Menu loads the theme-data from the cache in SD extdata.
 See themedata_payload.s for what the ROP currently does.